 As human beings we are not the best at expressing gratitude, we tend to have high expectations of one another which are usually unreachable, and then we judge people for having “breakdowns”, when really if we could just see that by nature we are not made to “burn out”, that we have actually conditioned ourselves this way, we could see the value of taking care of ourselves to the extent of it being a necessary given we are grateful for, instead of something we must earn.

-In the past I have had high pressure, ultra demanding positions in management that required constant interaction with co-workers, vendors, sales reps and customers for the entire workday and no office or any space for that matter, to step into and be able to focus on certain tasks which required that, so during my one break of the day – 30 minutes, one of my non-negotiables was to go outside to have my lunch in a quiet place alone.
+For example, in the past I have had high pressure, ultra demanding positions in management that required constant interaction with co-workers, vendors, sales reps and customers for the entire workday and no office or any space for that matter, to step into and be able to focus on certain tasks which required that, so during my one break of the day – 30 minutes, one of my non-negotiables was to go outside to have my lunch in a quiet place alone.

-Self Care is the Same for Everyone
+Self Care is the Same For Everyone

 Taking care of ourselves is not a black and white thing, so if you feel like the “mold” of self care doesn’t fit into your life, it’s totally okay.
 There is no “prescription” for taking care of yourself.
 We all have different needs, different things make us feel good, some people get fulfillment in social environments, some in solitude, some people need to get out, and some need to stay in, some people need to set boundaries and some need to practice being more open.